bahrus/trans-render/README.md

 These observations are important if you plan to do some node matching on the (newly) created content.

-You will need to add a rule that looks like:
+You will need to add a rule that looks something like:

 ```
 const Transform = {